Gabistakk/Gabistakk/README.md

 - 👋 Hi, I’m Gabriel Emerenciano!
 - 👀 I’m interested in Coding and Pentesting.
-- 🌱 I’m currently learning Python, Java Android, React and React-Native!
+- 🌱 I’m currently learning Python, Java Android, PHP, C++, React and React-Native!
 - 💞️ I’m looking to do internships in companies.
 - 📫 How to reach me, e mail: gabistakk@gmail.com
 - 😄 Pronouns: he/him.